 Biodiesel Fuel Basics

 Biodiesel is a liquid fuel often referred to as B100 or neat biodiesel in its pure, unblended form.
 Like petroleum diesel, biodiesel is used to fuel compression-ignition engines.
 See the table for biodiesel's physical characteristics.

-How well biodiesel performs in cold weather depends on the blend of biodiesel, the feedstock, and the petroleum diesel characteristics.
-In general, the smaller the percentage of biodiesel in the blend, the better it performs in cold temperatures.
+Biodiesel performance in cold weather depends on the blend of biodiesel, the feedstock, and the petroleum diesel characteristics.
+In general, blends with smaller percentages of biodiesel perform better in cold temperatures.
 Typically, regular No. 2 diesel and B5 perform about the same in cold weather.
 Both biodiesel and No. 2 diesel have some compounds that crystallize in very cold temperatures.
 In winter weather, fuel blenders and suppliers combat crystallization by adding a cold flow improver.
 For the best cold weather performance, users should work with their fuel provider to ensure the blend is appropriate.

 |Kinematic viscosity at 40°C||4.0 to 6.0|